KIT-CMS/Excalibur/README.md

 Plotting/python/utility/labelsZJet.py (simple strings like 'zpt' are replaced with nicer Latex labels).

+The `--layout` option implements special Matplotlib style settings.
+See Plotting/python/utility/matplotlib_rc.py for the list of style options.
+Use e.g.
+`--layout poster` to increase the font size for better plot readability in posters.

 ##### Python plot configs
 - Python functions allow to construct loops of plots, but cannot be saved or read as easily as json files.
 Execution of these functions with --python, a list of